First Grade Homework

 Please remember that homework is a school policy and is used to reinforce skills learned in school and to encourage independent study habits for your child.
 Please help your child learn responsibility and keep the homework folder in a special place all week and have your child be ready to turn the homework folder in every Friday.
 Thank you for your support in helping your child develop important, life long study skills.

 Please be sure and ask your child comprehension questions at the end of each book read.

 Reading comprehension is a very important skill.

-In February, there will be a writing portion added to the homework.
+In February, a writing portion will be added to the homework.